Bunker-D/engram/notes.md

   </tr>
 </table>

-The fastest was to extract part of a matrix is to use slices (ideally reusing a precomputed `slice` object).
+The fastest way to extract part of a matrix is to use slices (ideally reusing a precomputed `slice` object).
 However, this does not allow to reorganize the order of the column, which is necessary when trying permutations of characters for a given set of keys.
 While one could consider to extract the matrix with the relevant rows and columns, then go through all permutations by swapping 1 row and 1 column between each case[^swap-permutation], swapping rows and columns in such a matrix proved to be slower than just using indices.

 [^swap-permutation]: It is indeed possible to reach all permutation on a set of elements by operating a single swap of two of its element between each permutation.